Digital Video and Podcasting Projects

 What is the best way to complete the project?

-Call Media Services at 448-8443.
-When checking out the equipment, ask for starter training.
-Review the DVD before turning it in to the instructor.
+Call Adrian Tapia @ 428-1040.
+If checking out the equipment for the first time, ask for starter training.
 Equipment information and additional instructions can be found on our Supported Equipment Standards page.